nathanparekh/network-reset/README.md

     - because the internet at our school sucks and needs that
 - I _think_ it's compatible from at least Python 2.6 and up but maybe not...
 I'm not sure.
 - Don't expect any high-quality code
     - still, _please_ try to improve on it...
-PR's welcome.
----

-Where it works right now:
-- Windows